 Innovation, Commercialization, and Start-Ups in Life Sciences

-Written by an expert who has worked with more than 400 life sciences start-ups, the book discusses specific processes and investor milestones that must be navigated to align customer, funder, and acquirer needs.
-Successful commercialization requires attention to multiple constituents such as investors, regulators and customers.
+Written by an expert who has worked with more nearly 500 life science start-ups, this book discusses specific processes and investor milestones that must be navigated to align customer, funder, and acquirer needs.
+Successful commercialization requires attention to multiple constituents, such as investors, regulators, and customers.
 Investors require liquidity for their return, which is achieved through selling their stock in a public or private sale.
-The readers gain an appreciation for the necessary data, partnerships and skills needed to create a competitive and sustainable company.
-The author discusses the specific issues such as customer problems, demonstrating sales access, and making sure that intellectual property is impervious to competitive advancement.
-This book is intended to be suitable for entrepreneurs, venture capitalists, investors in both a business and academic setting.
-Inside of these organizations are specific departments such as R&D, operations, business development, legal, regulatory and marketing that would also benefit from this book.
+The reader will gain an appreciation for the necessary data, partnerships, and skills needed to create a competitive and sustainable company.
+The author discusses such specific issues as customer problems, demonstrating sales access, and ensuring intellectual property is impervious to competitive advancement.
+This book is intended to be suitable for entrepreneurs, venture capitalists, and investors in both business and academic settings.
+These organizations have specific departments, such as R&D, operations, business development, legal, regulatory, and marketing, that would also benefit from this book.